 If a third party is used to carry out the pricing function the Manager still remains responsible for correct pricing and should ensure that the third party acknowledges the Manager's responsibilities in this respect.
-Should a Manager delegate any function, it is required to put in place and maintain demonstrable controls in order to oversee its delegate.
+Should a Manager outsource any function, it is required to put in place and maintain demonstrable controls in order to oversee the outsource service provider.

-Where the pricing function is delegated the Manager must satisfy himself that the delegate's system is robust and will produce accurate results.
+Where the pricing function is outsourced the Manager must satisfy himself that the outsource service provider's system is robust and will produce accurate results.
 The Manager should review the outputs from the system at least annually and on any significant system change.